thibmaek/awesome-raspberry-pi/README.md

 * [RetroPie](https://retropie.org.uk/) - Retro-gaming on the Raspberry Pi.
 * [Alpine Linux](https://wiki.alpinelinux.org/wiki/Raspberry_Pi) - Security-oriented, lightweight Linux distribution based on musl libc and busybox.
 * [Arch Linux ARM](https://archlinuxarm.org/) - a lightweight and flexible Linux distribution that tries to Keep It Simple.
+* [Volumio](https://volumio.org/) - a headless audiophile music player, designed to play music with the highest possible fidelity.

 # Tools
 * [PiBakery](http://www.pibakery.org/) - The blocks based, easy to use setup tool for Raspberry Pi.